Rei-ne/spotify-goerli/README.md

-# SMART CONTRACT FOR MY WEB3 SPOTIFY SONGPORTAL
+# Smart Contract for My Web3 Spotify SongPortal

 ## About this repository
-- this repo contains my solidity smart contract, compiled with [hardhat](https://hardhat.org/tutorial) and deployed with [ethers.js](https://docs.ethers.org/v5/)
+This repo contains my solidity smart contract, compiled with [hardhat](https://hardhat.org/tutorial) and deployed with [ethers.js](https://docs.ethers.org/v5/)